 If you are asking for help with your child, we will help you.
 The focus of counseling will vary, depending on the age of your child.
 For instance, a two year old child will have extensive parent involvement while a 17 year old may have less parental involvement.
 Our therapist will work with you to develop an appropriate treatment plan that takes into account your child's age and development.

 What is a "Treatment Plan?"

-A Treatment Plan is the plan you develop with Jeff that clearly identifies goals and a time frame to meet those goals.
+A Treatment Plan is the plan you develop with the therapist that clearly identifies goals and a time frame to meet those goals.
 You will have a chance to sign it every 90 days to help see progress toward meeting those goals.